getsops/sops/README.rst

 Key groups
 ~~~~~~~~~~

-By default, `sops` encrypts the data key with each of the master keys, such
+By default, `sops` encrypts the data key for a file with each of the master keys,
-that if any of the master keys is available, the file can be decrypted.
+such that if any of the master keys is available, the file can be decrypted.
-However, it is sometimes desirable to require access to several master keys in
+However, it is sometimes desirable to require access to multiple master keys
-order to be able to decrypt files.
+in order to decrypt files.
 This can be achieved with key groups.

-With
-key groups, the data key is split into several parts (using Shamir Secret
+When using key groups in sops, data keys are split into parts such that keys from
-Sharing scheme), and one part is given to each group.
-A key group contains any
-number of master keys that each have the ability to recover a fragment of the
+multiple groups are required to decrypt a file. `sops` uses Shamir's Secret Sharing
+to split the data key such that each key group has a fragment, each key in the
+key group can decrypt that fragment, and a configurable number of fragments (threshold)
-data key.
-When decrypting a file using key groups, `sops` goes through key
+are needed to decrypt and piece together the complete data key.
+When decrypting a
+file using multiple key groups, `sops` goes through key groups in order, and in
-groups in order, and in each group, tries to recover the fragment of the data
+each group, tries to recover the fragment of the data key using a master key from
-key from a master key.
-Once the fragment is recovered, Sops moves on to the
+that group.
+Once the fragment is recovered, `sops` moves on to the next group,
-next group, until enough fragments have been recovered to obtain the data key.
+until enough fragments have been recovered to obtain the complete data key.
-In Shamir Secret Sharing, this is called the threshold.

 By default, the threshold is set to the number of key groups.
 For example, if
 you have three key groups configured in your SOPS file and you don't override
 the default threshold, then one master key from each of the three groups will
 be required to decrypt the file.

-Management of key groups is done via the `sops groups` command.
+Management of key groups is done with the `sops groups` command.

 For example, you can add a new key group with 3 PGP keys and 3 KMS keys to the
 file `my_file.yaml`: